camronh/Subscription-PoC/README.md

 - [Fulfillment Script](/api) - The Snowflake proxy API that handles authentication.
 - [Webstore](http://13.233.252.69/) - An example Wordpress Woocommerce PoS for API Subscriptions

- ----
+  ***

 # Instructions

 These steps should be followed to demonstrate the flow of being denied access, then being granted access and having your request responded to.

-> Using our Gitpod will automate your environment setup in the cloud to reduce the resources you'll need.
+> Using our Gitpod will automate your environment setup in a few minutes in the cloud to reduce the resources you'll need.
 We **highly** recommend using Gitpod if possible.
 Skip to step 5 if you are using Gitpod.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/camronh/Subscription-PoC)